Devsbench/scientific-robin-e5a44/content/pages/blog/Real-Estate-Tokenization-Complete-How-To-Guide-2022.md

 *   You have to **establish token price** (for example: 1 token = $1)

+##### What else do we need for IPO?

+**Multisig Wallet for IPO. **Why do we need it?
+The purpose of multisig wallets is to increase security by requiring multiple parties to agree on transactions before execution.
+Transactions can be executed only when confirmed by a predefined number of owners.

+Using a multisig wallet is essential to make an IPO.
+We can use an open source wallet like [Gnosis](https://gnosis.io/).
+It will be your company crypto wallet.

 \--

 #### Right to share in profits.
 How to make profits distribution to stakeholders?